slerman12/Help-me/2-Opposing-views.md

 And he was intelligent and respectful and well mannered.
 There is no way he should've been in the hospital.
 He could've been a revolution leader or some shit.

-> The fact that I can cite injustice for all 5 people I know who went through the system suggests that the absolute injustice rate is probably pretty damn high.

 The next part of the story conveys some of my trauma, and it's the hardest to write about.
 I might not...
 Hold on...

 ### My... trauma